lukecarroll15/CSCI3100-Project/README.md

 TaskFlow is a Jira-like web app for managing projects and tasks.
 This repo is the course project deliverable for CSCI3100 Software Engineering.

+## Why TaskFlow (differentiator)

+- Passwordless access with OTP and optional GitHub OAuth.
+- Explicit admin key activation with expiry/max-uses (pro lock demo).
+- Auditable testing evidence to show security and access control are real, not just UI.

 ## Current scope (Release 0.1)

 Implemented in this release: